 Complete visibility for the cloud and traditional environments

 It is true that getting insight across multiple security environments can be tough.
-However, with IBM QRadar, you would gain centralised insight into the network events and data flow, be it an IAAS or SaaS environment
+However, with IBM QRadar, you would gain centralized insight into the network events and data flow, be it an IAAS or SaaS environment

 Elimination of manual tasks empowers the analysts